Internal Research Fund Allocations for staff

 Please note that only the strongest applications will be funded.

-There will be an ongoing monthly deadline for the large grant funding, the first of which is Monday 1 September 2014.
-Applications should be submitted electronically to Elaine Jakeman (email@example.com) by the deadline.
+There will be an ongoing monthly deadline at the beginning of every month for the large grant funding, the first of which is Monday 1 September 2014.
+Applications should be submitted electronically to Elaine Jakeman (firstname.lastname@example.org) by the deadline.

 Small Grant Funding